Anisotropic mesh quality measures and adaptation for polygonal meshes: Numerical results

 Example 2 is a well-known example with a corner singularity at $(0,0)$, and the exact solution $u$ is in $H^{\frac{3}{2}-\varepsilon}(\Omega)$ for arbitrarily small $\varepsilon >0$.
 When discretized using quasi-uniform meshes, the best approximation error that can be reached has asymptotic order $O(h^{0.5})=O(N^{-0.5})$ in $H^1$ semi-norm and $O(h^{1.5})=O(N^{-1.5})$ in $L^2$ norm.
-It is emphasized that, no matter how fine the uniform mesh is, the asymptotic order of approximation error cannot be improved due to the intrinsic low regularity of the exact solution.
+We emphasize that, no matter how fine the uniform mesh is, the asymptotic order of approximation error cannot be improved due to the intrinsic low regularity of the exact solution.
 Later on we will show that adaptive meshes generated by the moving mesh method not only can lead to smaller errors but also improves the convergence order to the optimal $O(N^{-2})$ for the $L^2$ norm.

-For both examples, we set $\Omega_C = \Omega$ and use CVTs generated on $\Omega_C$ by Lloyd's algorithm as the reference computational mesh $\hat{\T}_C$.
-According to the numerical results given in Section \ref{sec:qualitymeasures}, the mesh $\hat{\T}_C$ has good quality under the Euclidean metric.
+For both examples, we set $\Omega_C = \Omega$ and use CVTs generated on $\Omega_C$ by Lloyd's algorithm as the reference computational mesh $\hat{\T}_C$. \revi{\revZ{This} mesh is processed so that short edges are eliminated by combining nearby vertices into one, as discussed in the last paragraph of Section \ref{sec:compareMeasures}.} According to the numerical results given in Section \ref{sec:qualitymeasures}, the mesh $\hat{\T}_C$ has good quality under the Euclidean metric.
 We take the initial physical mesh $\T^{(0)} = \hat{\T}_C$.

 We start from a reference computational mesh $\hat{\T}_C$ with $32\times 32$ polygons and apply the moving mesh algorithm with 10 outer iterations to Example 1.
 The initial mesh and the physical meshes after $1$ and $10$ outer iterations, i.e., $\T^{(0)}$, $\T^{(1)}$ and $\T^{(10)}$, are shown in Fig.~\ref{fig:ex1-32-mesh}.
 One can see that the meshes correctly capture the rapid changes of the solution (cf. Fig.~\ref{fig:ex1contour}).
 In addition, a close view of $\T^{(10)}$ near $(0.5, 0.5)$ (shown in Fig.~\ref{fig:ex1-32-mesh}) clearly shows the anisotropic behavior of the mesh elements.
 The history of alignment and equidistribution measures is reported in Fig.~\ref{fig:ex1-32-QQhistory}.
 Here, $Q_{ali,1}$, $Q_{ali,2}$ and $Q_{eq,1}$, $Q_{eq,2}$ are computed by comparing the physical mesh with the reference computational mesh $\hat{\T}_C$, while $Q_{ali,3}$ and $Q_{eq,3}$ are computed by comparing each polygon $T$ in the physical mesh with its own reference $K_T$.
 One can see that the moving mesh algorithm reduces the mesh quality measures although the reduction is not monotone.
 Moreover, $Q_{ali,2}$ is slightly bigger than $Q_{ali,1}$ and $Q_{ali,3}$ and $Q_{eq,3}$ is slightly bigger than $Q_{eq,1}$.
 These are consistent with what we have observed in Section \ref{sec:qualitymeasures}.
 Fig.~\ref{fig:ex1-32-QQhistory} also shows that all three sets of mesh quality measures have very similar evolution patterns.